roryleung/GASLA18/_pages/home.md

 ## Welcome!

-The 17th International Conference on Greek Linguistics will take place in Cambridge, U.K. from Thursday 16th to Saturday 18th April 2026.
+The 18th Meeting of Generative Approaches to Second Language Acquisitio will take place in Cambridge, U.K. from Thursday 16th to Saturday 18th April 2026.
 Please see the _[Call for Papers](/cfp/)_.